ravil-gasanov/fraud-detection/README.md

 ```
 ├── LICENSE            <- Open-source license if one is chosen
+|── Dockerfile         <- A basic dockerfile to create a predict endpoint image
 ├── Makefile           <- Makefile with convenience commands like `make data` or `make train`
 ├── README.md          <- The top-level README for developers using this project.
 ├── data